 Blair Castle has collections of portraits, weaponry and antique furnishings that are next to none.
 You could spend hours wandering the Hercules Gardens, a nine-acre Georgian garden with ponds, a fruit tree orchard and a Chinese bridge.

 Follow the sculpture trail as it winds throughout the castle grounds.
-Visitors should make certain to pre-book their tickets online.
+Make sure to pre-book tickets online.

 Dunrobin Castle